pySTEPS/pysteps/README.rst

 Contributions
 =============

-We welcome contributions!
+*We welcome contributions!*

 For feedback, suggestions for developments, and bug reports please use the dedicated `issues page <https://github.com/pySTEPS/pysteps/issues>`_.

-More information dedicated to developers is available in the `contributors guidelines <https://pysteps.readthedocs.io/en/stable/developer_guide/contributors_guidelines.html>`_.
+For more information, please read our `contributors guidelines <https://pysteps.readthedocs.io/en/stable/developer_guide/contributors_guidelines.html>`_.

 Get in touch
 ============